 The Baylor Department of Public Safety provides additional 24-hour security and works in close alliance with the Waco Police Department to create a safe environment for the university community.

-In the event of an emergency in the Garland School of Social Work, contact the Waco Police Department, calling 911.
+In the event of an emergency in the Garland School of Social Work, contact the Waco Police Department by calling 911.

 Baylor's Crime Prevention and Security Report is provided annually to all students and is available at http://www.baylor.edu/DPS.

 Students in the Garland School of Social Work engage in educationally-directed practice in the community.
-Policies and guidelines to ensure student social work safety may be found in your program's Field Manual.
-Students are responsible for reading and following the social worker safety guidelines when engaged in educational placement activities and to assess agency safety using tools provided by the program.
+Your program's Practicum Education Manual may include policies and guidelines to ensure student social work safety.
+Students are responsible for reading and following the social worker safety guidelines when engaged in educational placement activities and for assessing agency safety using tools provided by the program.